GroupCamp/GroupCamp-API/README.md

 * The [Provisioning](doc-provisioning/README.md) API allows to create items in your GroupCamp account (create projects, add users in projects, etc)
-* The [Reporting](doc-reporting/README.md) is the API to get some reports from your GroupCamp account (get tasks, task lists, milestones, spent time records, and related informations)
+* The [Reporting](doc-reporting/README.md) is the API to get some reports from your GroupCamp account (get tasks, task lists, milestones, time spent records, project reports, budgets, and related informations)